GiovanniLazzaro/ERP_Go-Nogo_Pipeline/README.md

 ## Repository structure
-Folder description
+Folder description and Script Overview
 READ ME
 LICENCE

-MAIN
+### 1. Preprocessing (`preprocessing.m`)
-Scripts
+This script loads EEG data (e.g., `.set` files), performs visual inspection, channel rejection, filtering, and resampling.
+It prepares the dataset for ICA decomposition.
-...
+### 2.

 ## Requirements
 This script requires MATLAB and the EEGLAB toolbox for EEG data processing